 You are listening to the Sean Hannity Radio Show Podcast.

-The thread is a new hit podcast from Ozzy Media that explores history's surprising connections.
+The Thread is a new hit podcast from Ozzy Media that explores history's surprising connections in order to discover how one thing leads to another.

-In order to discover how one thing leads to another, like how John Lennon's murder connects all the way back to communist leader Vladimir Lennon.
+Like how John Lennon's murder connects all the way back to communist leader Vladimir Lenin.

 Get it on iHeartRadio or wherever you listen.

-All right, Clad, what a newsday this is.
+All right, college, what a news day this is.

 Unbelievable news day.

-I told you the left was gonna freak out over the president and his uh cho that he has now a second pick, the retirement of Justice Anthony Kennedy.
+I told you the left was going to freak out over the president and his choice that he has now a second pick, the retirement of Justice Anthony Kennedy.

 They are so predictable.